Phyrik/evolution-simulator-3/README.md

 optional arguments:

-  -h, --help           show this help message and exit
+  -h, --help: show this help message and exit

-  -i , --individuals   The amount of Individuals to spawn at the start of the simulation
+  -i , --individuals: The amount of Individuals to spawn at the start of the simulation

-  -f , --food          Amount of food to spawn each day
+  -f , --food: Amount of food to spawn each day

-  -v , --vision        Default vision distance for Individuals
+  -v , --vision: Default vision distance for Individuals

-  -e , --eating        Default eating distance for Individuals
+  -e , --eating: Default eating distance for Individuals

-  -m , --mutation      Default mutation chance of Individuals (in percent)
+  -m , --mutation: Default mutation chance of Individuals (in percent)

 ## User Manual